Experts in Excellence

 —Jennifer Ramarui, executive director, Oceanography Society

-"I know this increase was due to the concentration of organizations and companies involved in oceanographic research in Victoria and other areas of British Columbia," says Ramarui, citing local sponsors and exhibitors including Ocean Networks Canada, AML Oceanographic and ASL Environmental Services.
+Jennifer Ramarui, executive director of the Rockville, Md.-based Oceanography Society, which held its Ocean Optics Conference in Victoria, cited local sponsors and exhibitors including Ocean Networks Canada, AML Oceanographic and ASL Environmental Services as attractions for holding events in the region.
 "The proximity of the Victoria Conference Centre to the University of Victoria was also an important factor in selecting Victoria as the conference location.
 Faculty and students from that institution are quite active in the study of optical oceanography; many supported the conference by serving on the planning committee, as presenters, and as volunteers."

 "Halifax's thriving ocean technology community makes it a natural fit to bring our flagship conference here."

 —Christopher Whitt, general chair for OCEANS 2024 Halifax

 The country's largest ocean research center, the Bedford Institute of Oceanography, houses more than 600 researchers, engineers, technicians, as well as natural resource and environmental managers.
 Other notable ocean-related establishments include the National Research Council of Canada's Institute of Marine Biosciences, the Ocean Tracking Network, and the Halifax Marine Research Institute.
 Halifax's Centre for Ocean Ventures & Entrepreneurship (COVE) is specifically designed to support applied innovation in the oceans sector.
 The 13-acre waterfront facility in Canada’s deepest harbor provides “the best space in the world to turn ideas into commercial solutions.”